Do you know about the costs of selling your house in the Atlanta area?

 The Price Of Your Time

-When you choose to sell the property on your own via an FSBO listing, you will find yourself spending an excessive amount of time dealing with the sale.
+When you choose to sell a house by owner in Georgia via an FSBO listing, you will find yourself spending an excessive amount of time dealing with the sale.

 You will need to be available for showings, create listings and marketing materials, respond to questions, process paperwork, handle negotiations and more.